 12 Fun Font Pairings from Google Fonts:

-Life Savers offers a slighly retro and whimsical serif font that’s not too whimsical or overpowering as some retro-fonts can be, so it’s OK to use in headings.
+Life Savers offers a slightly retro and whimsical serif font that’s not too whimsical or overpowering as some retro fonts can be, so it’s OK to use in headings.
 Pair this with plain ol’ sans-serif Ubuntu for some fun.

 Amatic SC seems crafty, outdoorsy, playful, fun.
 I used to use it on a website but found that I liked it only sparingly.
 It can be fun for an accent, but be careful about font size and readability when used in menus and such.
 I love Josefin Sans — I found this as an interesting font pairing in a pagebuilder I was reviewing.